Louis Greenwald

-Louis D. Greenwald (born March 11, 1967) is an American Democratic Party politician, who has represented the 6th Legislative District in the New Jersey General Assembly since taking office on January 9, 1996.
+Louis D. Greenwald (born March 11, 1967) is an American attorney and Democratic Party politician, who has represented the 6th Legislative District in the New Jersey General Assembly since taking office on January 9, 1996.
 He has served as the Assembly Majority Leader since January 10, 2012.

 Early life

 Raised in Cherry Hill, New Jersey, Greenwald graduated from Cherry Hill High School East, earned a B.A. in 1989 from Moravian College in political science and was awarded a J.D. in 1992 from the Seton Hall University School of Law.
 Greenwald is the son of the late Maria Barnaby Greenwald, a former Mayor of Cherry Hill Township and a former Camden County Freeholder Director and Surrogate.
-He lives in Voorhees Township with his wife Cynthia and three children - Lauren, Eric, and Jenna.
+He lives in Voorhees Township with his wife Cynthia and three children: Lauren, Eric, and Jenna.

 New Jersey Assembly

 Greenwald was the Assembly's Budget Committee Chair from 2002 to 2012 and was the Assistant Minority Leader from 1998 to 1999.
 Assemblyman Greenwald is a member of the Camden County Bar Association, the Camden County Democratic Committee and the Camden County Traffic Safety Task Force Committees.
 He was a member of the CEO/Executive Advisory Board for the Southern New Jersey Council Boy Scouts of America.